 ALM is used to manage exchange rate risk and interest rate risk for these operations.
 Market risk management protocols contain detailed stipulations of risk management methods and procedures, which are used by the ALM Committee to assess and confirm the execution of ALM, and for discussions concerning future responses.
-In addition, monitoring is conducted through gap analysis and interest rate sensitivity analysis to comprehensively assess the interest and terms of financial assets and liabilities.
-The results are regularly reported to the ALM Committee.
+In addition, monitoring is conducted through gap analysis and interest rate sensitivity analysis as well as Value at Risk ("VaR") to comprehensively assess the interest and terms of financial assets and liabilities.
+The results are regularly reported to the ALM Committee